Physics informed neural networks for elliptic equations with oscillatory differential operators: Neural tangent kernel matrix theory

 Before proving the result, we briefly remark on the theorem assumptions.
 First note that the number of collocation points $N_c$ is assumed to be fixed.
 Since we will show that the entries of the NTK matrix are proportional to the singular nature of the evolution of the residuals \eqref{eq:y_evolution} could in principle be prevented by taking $N_c \sim \epsilon^{-2}$.
 However, this can make the computational cost of gradient descent based optimization prohibitively expensive whenever the problem scale separation is sufficiently large.

-Next, note the assumption \eqref{eq:sigma_assumption} on $d \sigma/dx$ holds for sigmoidal-type activation functions commonly used for PINNs \cite{lu2021deepxde}, such as the hyberbolic tangent and logistic functions.
-Although it does not hold for the ReLU function $\sigma(x) = \max(0,x)$, these are of course not suitable for NN based solutions to PDEs with second order (or higher) differential operators.
+Next, note the assumption \eqref{eq:sigma_assumption} on $d \sigma/dx$ holds for sigmoidal-type activation functions commonly used for PINNs \citep{lu2021deepxde}, such as the hyberbolic tangent and logistic functions.
+Although it does not hold for the ReLU function $\sigma(x) = \max(0,x)$, these are of course not suitable for PINNs and other NN based solution methods that are based on the strong formulation of PDEs with second order (or higher) differential operators.

 Regarding the set $\Upsilon \subseteq [0,T]$, note that if $t \notin \Upsilon$, then each entry of $W^{(0)}$ will converge to $0$ in the limit $\epsilon \downarrow 0$; in this scenario the neural network \eqref{eq:1layer_nn} would limit to a constant function and hence not be a suitable solution to \eqref{eq:1d_darcy} in general.
-Finally, if the uniform bound \eqref{eq:assumption2} on the network parameters $\theta$ did not hold, then an unstable, divergent training process could result \cite{wang2022_JCP}; the bound helps prevent the so-called ``vanishing gradient'' problem that can occur when components of $\nabla_{\theta} \losseps$ vanish, preventing descent in that direction.
+Finally, if the uniform bound \eqref{eq:assumption2} on the network parameters $\theta$ did not hold, then an unstable, divergent training process could result \citep{wang2022_JCP}; the bound helps prevent the so-called ``vanishing gradient'' problem that can occur when components of $\nabla_{\theta} \losseps$ vanish, preventing descent in that direction.

 \begin{proof}[Proof of Theorem \ref{thm:main_thm}] The proof, like that of Lemma \ref{lem:ntk}, is a consequence of direct computation; note that it is sufficient for a single entry of a matrix to diverge to ensure the Frobenius norm diverges.
 In particular we show that entries in the $\Keps_{uu}$ subblock of the full NTK matrix $\Keps$ scale as $1/(N_c\,\epsilon^2)$.